fathomssen/redmine_edit_custom_fields/README.md

 ## Features

-* Allows editing of all issue custom fields for a project.
+* Allows editing of certain issue custom fields for a project.
+* Allows to choose which custom fields are user-editable.
 * Provides a new permission for user roles.
 * Provides a new module permission for projects.